CHIROPRACTIC at Health In The Bay.

-Founded in the late 1800’s, Chiropractic is a holistic practice that focuses on the relationships between structure and function, with an emphasis on disorders of the musculoskeletal and nervous systems.
+Founded in the late 1800’s, Chiropractic is a holistic practice that focuses on the relationships between structure and function, with an emphasis on disorders of the musculoskeletal system.
 It is widely known for its effectiveness in reducing muscle, joint and nerve pain.

 While Chiropractic is commonly linked with spinal health, Chiropractors work with adjusting all joints, including knees, shoulders, hips, ankles, jaw, elbow and wrists.
-A Chiropractor works by using specific techniques to rebalance the muscles and the joints, which in turn reduces any associated symptoms of pain, tension, spasm and stress.
+A Chiropractor works by using specific techniques to rebalance the muscles and joints, which in turn reduces any associated symptoms of pain, tension and spasm.
 By getting the body back to its balanced state, the muscles that have been compensating can return to normal, and any pressure on the joints and nerves will be reduced.
 Chiropractic aims to identify and address the root cause, not just the presenting symptoms.

 Why have Chiropractic at Health In The Bay.

 With over 15 years experience, Martina is a highly skilled and passionate chiropractor.
 She combines traditional Chiropractic techniques with new techniques, many of which involve gentle, low-force adjustments.
 Her philosophy to health revolves around the belief that our bodies have an innate ability to heal, and that sometimes it just needs a little assistance to restore balance.

 At Health In The Bay, we have 8 highly experienced and passionate practitioners from various modalities, including Chiropractic, Acupuncture, Cupping, Massage Therapy, Nutrition, Counselling, Psychotherapy and Neuro Emotional Technique.
 These practitioners all work together to achieve a common goal of improving people’s health and wellbeing.